-RADS 2670 Clinical Education II (6) (Last year's course prefix/number RAD 244)
+RADS 2670 Clinical Education II (6)

 Prerequisite: Minimum grade of "C" or better in all previous Radiologic Sciences courses.
 This course is a continuation of Radiologic Sciences 2470.
 Students will be assigned to an affiliated hospital radiology department.
 (32 Lab.)